 (iv) fishing or aquaculture industry management;

-(b) in payment of the costs of administering the Fund (including the costs of collecting levies and penalties).
+(b) in payment of the costs of administering the Account (including the costs of collecting levies and penalties).

-(5) Moneys in the Fund may be paid by the Minister to an industry body to conduct a programme promoted by that body.
+(5) Moneys in the Account may be paid by the Minister to an industry body to conduct a programme promoted by that body.

 (6) A body to whom moneys are paid under subsection (5) must ensure that —